-BirdSleuth is looking for ten teams of NYS youth-adult partners who are interested in using citizen science to spark youth inquiry projects.
+BirdSleuth is looking for NYS extension educators and volunteers who are interested in using citizen science to spark youth inquiry projects.
 Participants will recruit a youth leader to form a youth-adult team that will build STEM facilitation skills and plan, recruit, and lead youth participants through an inquiry-based learning project together.
 The adult partner would take BirdSleuth’s new interactive online professional development course, Integrating Inquiry for Educators: Building Student Science Practices.
 This course uses readings, videos, interactive quizzes, and discussions to guide educators through the best practices of engaging youth with citizen science and inquiry.
 Adult participants will be expected to share the most relevant materials and techniques with their youth partner.
-Teams would participate in an in-person training to complement the inquiry course and support program development.
-Teams would take this course in fall 2017 and use the skills learned in the course to plan and deliver their program in spring/summer 2018.
+Teams would participate in an in-person, hands-on workshop to complement the inquiry course and support program development.
+Adult participants would take this course in fall 2018 and use the skills learned in the course to plan and deliver their program in spring/summer 2019.

 Our ideal candidate is a NYS extension educator or volunteer willing to recruit a teen leader to help facilitate their programming.
 Ideal teen leaders should have an interest in science and the outdoors, building leadership skills, and organizing community projects.
 Ideal adult participants include 4-H educators and volunteers, Master Gardeners, and Horticulture Extension staff.
 Adult candidates should have interest in using citizen science or leading outdoor investigations, experience teaching youth via Extension and 4-H. Teams should have a strong interest in reaching out to K-12 youth in the coming year through citizen science and STEM investigations.

 Projects would focus on the citizen-science project of your choice.
 This could be one of the Cornell Lab of Ornithology citizen-science projects or projects run by other organizations (check out SciStarter for some ideas: http://scistarter.com/).

 - November 2, 2018: Applications due, apply here

 - October-December 2018: Complete the Integrating Inquiry for Educators course (20-25 hours) and share relevant resources with youth partner